DOCS-7571/developer-docs/themes/sidebars.md

 {{% notice tip %}}
 The client area's sidebar menu system is defined in a tree structure.
 Each menu item has one parent item and can have many child items.
 To manipulate a menu item within a sidebar panel, you first need to retrieve the parent menu item, which in the case above is `Account`, followed by the `Account Details` menu item within it.

+These examples are for WHMCS 8.0 and newer.
+For WHMCS 7.10 and older, replace any references to `Account` with `My Account`.

 {{% /notice %}}

 ## Changing the Text Label of a Sidebar Item